 2022: Phineas Davenport (piano)

-Congratulations to the 2022 scholarship recipient, Phineas Davenport, Kinder HSPVA class of 2019!
+Congratulations to the 2024 scholarship recipient, Bishesh Paudel, Kinder HSPVA class of 2024!

 Thus far, DocFest has contributed over $200,000 to the Helen and Bob Morgan Jazz Scholarship.